David Pitt, Baron Pitt of Hampstead: Political career in Britain

 In the 1959 general election, he was the first person of African descent to be a parliamentary candidate, standing as the Labour Party candidate for the north London constituency of Hampstead.
 From the mid-1950s, Pitt had become involved in local politics.
 After delivering a speech at the 1957 Labour Party Conference, he was asked by Roy Shaw, the then treasurer of Tribune, if he would stand for Parliament.
 The issues of race were injected into the campaign, and Pitt was defeated by the Conservative Party candidate, Henry Brooke.
 During the course of the campaign, Pitt received racist death threats, as did his family; however, despite the racist abuse, he refused to withdraw from the contest.
 He subsequently founded the Campaign Against Racial Discrimination.

 Two years later, in 1961, he was elected to the London County Council (LCC) as member for Stoke Newington and Hackney North.
 He was elected to the successor of the LCC, the Greater London Council (GLC), representing Hackney until 1973 and then Hackney North and Stoke Newington until 1977.
 He was the first minority candidate to be elected to this position in local government.
 He was deputy chair of the GLC from 1969 to 1970, and in 1974 he was the first black person to become chair of the GLC.

 Pitt's second attempt to be elected as an MP came in 1970, when he was the Labour Party candidate for Clapham.
 Although this had been seen as a safe seat for Labour, the Conservative William Shelton was elected.
 Racism was a factor in this election defeat as well, with an anonymous leaflet circulated during the campaign featuring the slogan: "If you desire a coloured for your neighbour vote Labour.
 If you are already burdoned [sic] with one vote Tory."

-In 1975, the Prime Minister, Harold Wilson, recommended Pitt's appointment to the House of Lords as a life peer, and he was created Baron Pitt of Hampstead, of Hampstead in Greater London and of Hampstead in Grenada on 3 February 1975, the second peer of African-Caribbean heritage after Sir Learie Constantine.
+In 1975, the Prime Minister, Harold Wilson, recommended Pitt's appointment to the House of Lords as a life peer, and he was created Baron Pitt of Hampstead, of Hampstead in Greater London and of Hampstead in Grenada on 3 February 1975, becoming thus the second peer of African-Caribbean heritage (after Lord Constantine).
 As a member of the House of Lords, he played a leading role in campaigning for the Race Relations Act 1976.
 He was outspoken on issues such as immigration policy, and in a debate on 24 June 1976 he noted, in part: